QUEENSLAND

 7NEWS Young Achiever Awards QLD

-These initiatives may meet a specific need or simply be a ‘fun’ way to celebrate being part of a community, fostering a strong sense of community spirit, which plays a vital role in enhancing the way people connect in their community.
+These initiatives may meet a specific need or simply be a fun way to celebrate being part of a community.
+This includes fostering a strong sense of community spirit and enhancing the way people connect within the community.

-• Outline the short and long term goals of the nominee and their initiative
+• Outline the short and long term goals of the group and their achievements to date.

 a) In planning